 Create a trickle watering system with a plastic hose that has outlet nozzles at different intervals throughout its length.
 Set the hose along your pots at an appropriate proximity.

 Connect your hose to a storage tank that fills consistently and releases water whenever it is full.
 What’s great about a self-watering system is it will water your pots or beds in the exact quantities you desire, at the exact time every day.

 Other types of water management greenhouse equipment you will need are good tubes, water breakers, valves, misters, hoses, sprinklers and boilers for regulating temperatures.

-Remember that you will have to find place in your greenhouse or yard to store these items.
+Remember that you will have to find place in your greenhouse, garage, shed, or yard to store these items.

 To facilitate adequate lighting, you may have to buy:

 While having an extensive lighting system may be expensive for small greenhouses, for larger ones, it is sometimes essential, at least during certain times of the year.

 If you have plants with high-light needs, you will want to consider plant lights.

 However, if you choose a portable greenhouse, you can move it for optimum sun depending on your hardiness zone and the season.

 You may not need special greenhouse lighting right away.
 Instead, you may want to wait to see the amount of light the plants get first.
 Refer to choosing the best greenhouse lights here.